 Liquid fish fertilizer is a boon to the home garden, but can you compost fish scraps and waste to create your own nutrient rich fish compost?
 The answer is a resounding, “Yes, indeed!”
 The process of composting fish is really no different than bread or beer making, relying on much the same microorganisms to turn simple ingredients into a spectacular end result.
 Let’s learn more about how to compost fish scraps.

 About Fish Compost

-If you, a family member or close friend is an avid fisher-person, then you will know that often the general practice is to dump the fish innards or other fish waste back into the aquatic sphere it came from.
+If you, a family member or close friend is an avid angler, then you know that often the general practice is to dump the fish innards or other fish waste back into the aquatic sphere it came from.
 The problem with this method of disposal, more specifically in commercial fishing, is that all that waste can damage the ecosystem, disrupting the delicate balance and wreaking havoc with the watery flora and fauna.

 Today, more and more commercial processors, both small and large, are turning fish waste into cash by selling off to cat food producers or often converting it to liquid fish fertilizer via a hydrolysis process.
 Even small sport fishing operations offer the option to their customers of composting the waste from their fishing trip, and then allowing the customer to return in a year to take the resultant fish compost home to amend the garden.